korningf/aegis-vault/README.md

 * Id

-Everything will be tied to a primary email identity, so hoose it wisely.
+Everything will be tied to a primary email identity, so choose it wisely.

 The email should have a strong password and be protetected by MFA auth.